background-image

 Treasury Technology

 One of the most significant concerns surrounding the growth of AI pertains to how it’s going to affect our jobs.
 Every profession has undergone a transformation as they adjust to advancements in technology, and treasury is no different.
+AI is transforming treasury functions by enhancing efficiency, precision, and strategic planning capabilities.
+However, successful implementation requires careful management of data, governance, and a step-by-step approach to avoid potential pitfalls.

 Since its inception, the treasury function and its technology have evolved significantly, with tools developed independently to accommodate and streamline necessary services.
 However, changes in inflation, international exchange regulations and the wider global economy at the back end of the 20th century forced treasury professionals to come up with new techniques and strategies to maintain stability and further business development.
 Globalisation has also influenced companies to seek more comprehensive treasury solutions across business units globally.